mvandevander/Fast-Resizer/README.md

 ## What it does

 It takes a folder full of jpeg images, resizes them to where they have a dimension of 3000 pixels on the longest side, keeping the original aspect ratio.
-It also backs up the original image to a subfolder called "original"
+It also backs up the original image to a subfolder called "original".

 ## (REQUIRES AT LEAST POWERSHELL VERSION 4.0)

 ## Instructions

 Simply run the powershell script, and use the pop-up window to select a folder full of images you want resized.
-If you have issues, or want to deploy on multiple computers, I recommend using the included batch file (preferably through a shortcut icon), as the batch file will let you run a powershell script without any end user scaring pop-ups asking about changing the security permissions.
+I recommend running the script using the included batch file (preferably through a shortcut icon), as the batch file will let you simply double-click to run, and it also avoids any scary pop-ups asking about changing the security permissions to run scripts.
+If a batch file is too ugly, try using a shortcut and changing the icon.

+## Multithreading

+I also included a working version of the same resizer, but re-implemented using Powershell's true multithreading.
+However, the results were not to my liking and significantly slower than the dumb job-threaded way (simply launches 6 powershell instances in the background).
+I still included it for academic interest.
+Perhaps you can figure out how to make it run faster.

 ## Thanks